auth0/docs/articles/architecture-scenarios/implementation/b2b/b2b-logout.md

 ### Build a logout service

-Another technique you can do is build a logout service that can track and destroy application sessions.
-Each application will notify the logout service when it creates and removes a session.
-This logout service will either have direct access to all application's server side sessions and destroy them directly, or it will have the ability to make a back-channel call to each application to tell the application that it must remove its session.
-This technique can be effective because it has low-latency between when a user calls logout and when they are logged out of all applications, but it can add complexity and development time for its creation.
+Another technique you can use is to build a logout service that can track and destroy application sessions.
+Each application would notify the logout service when it creates and removes a session.
+The (logout) service would either have direct access to all application's server side sessions and destroy them directly, or it will have the ability to make a back-channel call to each application to tell the application that it must remove its session.

+This technique can be quite effective as there is low-latency between when a user calls logout, and when they are then logged out of all applications.
+However it can add complexity and also additional development time for implementation.
 It will also require some way to ensure that new applications added to the system are added to this service.

 ## Federated Logout